Author(s): Lacasse JM; Boulos V; Fisher C; Hamilton S; Heron M; Mac Cionnaith CE; Peronace V; Tito N; Brake WG;

 Author(s): Lacasse JM; Patel S; Bailey A; Peronace V; Brake WG;

 17ß-Estradiol (E2) and progesterone (P) influence place and response memory in female rats in spatial navigation tasks.
 Use of these memory systems is associated with the hippocampus and the dorsal striatum, respectively.
-Injections of E2 result in a well-e ...
+Injections of E2 result in a well-established bias to use place memory, while much less is understood about the role of P. A total of 1 ...

 Article GUID: 35158200